-The Executive Managers are eligible, pursuant to s5.39(1a) of the Local Government Act 1995 to act in the role of the CEO for any period up to six (6) weeks when the CEO is on leave, or the CEO position is vacated.
+The CEO has the authority to delegate the appointment of either the DCEO or EMIS, who are eligible under s5.39(1a) of the Local Government Act 1995, as the Acting CEO for up to eight weeks when the CEO is on leave.

-An Executive Manager is not required to act in the position of the CEO during periods when the CEO is away from the office on local government business, or for short periods of leave (1-5 days) when the CEO is contactable.
+An Acting CEO is not required during periods when the CEO is away from the office on local government business, or for short periods of leave (1-5 days) when the CEO is contactable.